 will be available for public inspection.
 Note, however, the special rules for Schedule B (Form 990, 990-EZ, or 990-PF), Schedule

-required schedule for certain organizations that file Form 990.
-Make sure the forms and schedules are clear enough to photocopy
+of Contributors, a required schedule for certain organizations that file Form 990.
+Make sure the forms and schedules are clear

 enough to photocopy legibly.
 For more information on public inspection requirements, see Appendix D. Public Inspection of Returns

 , and Pub.
 557, Tax-Exempt Status for Your Organization.

 A Form 990 is not complete without a proper signature.
 For details, see the instructions to Part II, Signature Block

 The organization's records should be kept for as long as they may be needed for the administration of any provision